chrislacy/digitalashes.com/README.md

 Usage
 -----

-This website is built to run on [Google App Engine] using the Python 2.7 runtime.
+This website is built to run on [Google App Engine][2] using the Python 2.7 runtime.

-To deploy this application yourself, create an App Engine project and change the `application` identifier in `app.yaml`, and you're good to go (hint: if you're starting out, use the GoogleAppEngineLauncher app that comes with the [SDK][3] and `Add existing`).
+To deploy this application yourself, point a terminal to the `src` folder and enter the following command:
+`gcloud app deploy --project=digitalashescom`

+Note: if forking this, be sure to use your own unique identifier for project above.

+Full instructions for uploading an AppEngine app can be found [here][3].

 Contributions